 Published by Rizzoli: Design, photography and art direction

 To celebrate the 250th anniversary of Baccarat, the legendary French crystal manufacturer, Campbell-Rey were commissioned as creative directors to oversee the design and photography of a commemorative coffee table book.
 The result is a 420-page celebration of craftsmanship and creativity that explores the art of crystal making and its finest examples from the 19th century until the present day.
 From the Imperial Russian Court, to the palaces India, Baccarat has completed bespoke commissions for presidents, popes and kings, as well as working with some of the most prominent artists and designers of modern times including Salvador Dalí, Philippe Starck, Ettore Sottsass, Kenzo Takada and Coco Chanel.

 Responsibilities included the art direction of all original photographic material including the extensive Baccarat archive and the factory, in addition to the book's layout and design.

 Editorial direction, film, image making and copywriting

 Duncan Campbell and Charlotte Rey gained extensive editorial experience during their tenure as the editors of award-winning fashion and culture publication Acne Paper.

 Today, Campbell-Rey continues to pursue editorial projects for a range of clients including a recent book authored by the pair on the relationship between craftsmanship and contemporary luxury entitled The Craft and the Makers, published by Gestalten.

-Other editorial commissions include a collaboration with Baron & Baron to create a magazine for the rebrand of American leather brand Coach and a short film for British Vogue to coincide with the Snowdon retrospective at the National Portrait Gallery featuring a conversation between Lord Snowdon and David Bailey.
+Other editorial commissions have included a magazine for the rebrand of American leather brand Coach and a short film for British Vogue to coincide with the Snowdon retrospective at the National Portrait Gallery featuring a conversation between Lord Snowdon and David Bailey.
 In addition, Campbell and Rey are regular contributors to interiors magazine Cabana.